SOUTH INDIA SAFARI

 The next morning we will set off on the road towards Valparai, reaching our next accommodation before the town.
 We will stay for two nights on a tea plantation.
 We will notice a change of habitat, in these mid-elevation foothills only occasionally visited by birdwatchers.
 Around our bungalows and close by is some good tropical forest, giving us an opportunity to see another range of birds.
 Bonelli's Eagle, Fairy Bluebird, Malabar Grey Hornbill, Bar-winged Flycatcher-shrike, Forest Wagtail, Black-headed and Indian Golden Orioles, Jungle Owlet, Orange Minivet, Malabar Barbet, Large-billed Warbler and Southern Hill Myna are just some of the species here, along with a host of butterflies.
 We will look for the endemic Lion-tailed Macaque, one of the world's rarest primates, in this forest.
 Its stronghold is in Kerala, but this border area is the best place to see it.

 Our final night will be spent at a pleasant hotel close to Kochi Airport, before our flight home the following morning.

 CLIMATE AND PACE

-It is reliably sunny and dry at this time of year, although it is cooler at higher elevations.
+It is reliably sunny and dry at this time of year, although cooler at higher elevations.
 On the last night (at the coast) it will be hot and humid.
 On most days breakfast will be at 7am so that we can go birding quite early, followed by midday breaks.
 There will be a couple of optional earlier starts, such as for a morning jeep safari.
-Birding sessions will usually involve short/medium walks, almost all on the flat.
+Birding sessions involve short/medium length walks, almost all on the flat.
 Birdwatching at Cairn Hill may entail some gentle uphill walking.